 How does it work?

-Redis is one of the most popular caching mechanisms on the web.
+Redis is one of the most popular caching caching management systems on Magento 2 and on the web.
 It keeps data in the server memory (RAM).
 In some cases, the cached data can also partially be saved on the disk, however, this feature is almost not used with Magento.

 It’s a good idea to consider using a separate server with a proper RAM size for the Redis cache storage.